The D4I team reviewing the survey tool with data collectors for Municipality supported data collection of refugees.

 International education stakeholders continue to campaign for committed investment from donors for education in emergencies.
 In Chisinau, it’s clear that the crisis management efforts are a daily struggle and the challenge to deliver short-term resources is ongoing.
 Langley adds that the pressure to plan for refugees’ futures in Moldova is growing and must begin now.
 By strengthening the availability of refugee data, groups like the UN and others can begin delivering services and strategies that are responsive in the right ways, are conflict and gender sensitive, and which reach the children who are going to need it the most.

-D4I is jointly funded by the United States Agency for International Development and works across five countries employing tools that facilitate case management, long term data tracking, and data integration across agencies to support this goal.
+D4I is a consortium led by the Carolina Population Center at the University of North Carolina at Chapel Hill in partnership with Palladium, ICF, JSI, and Tulane University.
+Funding for the activity was provided by the United States Agency for International Development (USAID).
+D4I supports countries to generate and use high-quality data to improve their programs, policies, and–ultimately–health and child protection outcomes.
+D4I also strengthens the technical and organizational capacity of country partners to collect, analyze, and use data to support their sustainable development.
 Additional funding has been provided by USAID to D4I to support the refugee response, and among other activities, D4I will work with Chisinau Municipality to ensure accurate evidence and documentation on refugees so the government can provide necessary support and protection.